isaacs/node-tar/README.md

   `tar(1)`, but ACLs and other system-specific data is never unpacked in this implementation, and modes are set by default already.
   [Alias: `p`]
+- `uid` Set to a number to force ownership of all extracted files and folders, and all implicitly created directories, to be owned by the specified user id, regardless of the `uid` field in the archive.
+  Cannot be used along with `preserveOwner`.
+Requires also setting a `gid` option.
+- `gid` Set to a number to force ownership of all extracted files and folders, and all implicitly created directories, to be owned by the specified group id, regardless of the `gid` field in the archive.
+  Cannot be used along with `preserveOwner`.
+Requires also setting a `uid` option.

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.